FinweLtd/orion360-sdk-pro-examples-android/SERVING_ADS.md

 > This approach requires using a special layout instead of the usual OrionViewContainer, since Google IMA uses
 > callback to retrieve a handle to a view hierarchy where it can add views that are related to ads.
 The example contains such layout, which app developers are free to customize.

+### Example 5: Google IMA via Orion Sprite

+Source code: ads/GoogleImaViaOrionSprite.java

+This example uses Orion360 and its ExoPlayer for both ad and media content playback, and renders both within Orion360's own view.
+However, instead of switching projection for the ad, the example uses a separate sprite object as an ad surface, positioned inside the 3D world.
+It also uses another 360 panorama, where an image is loaded, as a background when the ad sprite is visible.

+> This approach could be used for example if user is viewing content in VR mode when an ad must be played.
+Notice that there great possibilities in combining 360° background image and one or more video sprite panels, where the ads will be shown.
+You could also utilize animations for smooth switching between ads and video content.
+There is one drawback, though: Google IMA ads its own UI layer on top of Orion360's view, which is not aware of the 3D world.
+This layer also captures touch input during the time that an ad is being played.